 North Carolina's Dare, Brunswick and Hyde counties each experienced 10 separate FEMA emergencies on account of hurricanes — the most of any one county.

-We found that over the course of the last decade, counties were typically affected by more than one storm.
+Over the course of the last decade, counties were typically affected by more than one storm.
 Specifically, South Carolina experienced the most declarations per county of any state we surveyed.
 Counties in the paths of last decade's hurricanes were likely to experience more than six storm-based emergencies, on average.
 Conversely, if a county in Texas or Mississippi was hit by a storm, it was unlikely to undergo a second emergency.

 Following South Carolina, counties in Florida and Georgia were the most likely to be affected by multiple storms.
 Floridians who experienced one storm were likely to experience a total of five, while Georgians might experience between three and four emergencies.